Minnesota Business Name Search (Step-by-Step Guide)

-If the name brings up active pages, choose a different name – a business owner could use a name that describes the business or add to the business name.
+If the name brings up active pages, choose a different name – a business owner could use a name that describes the business or add it to the business name.
 For example, if ABC Widgets is in use, the business owner might use MN ABC Widgets or Best ABC Widgets.

 Naming considerations for Minnesota business entities

-Business owners must append certain phrases, words or abbreviations to the business name.
-The information notifies businesses, government agencies and individuals which type of business entity you registered.
+Business owners must append certain phrases, words, or abbreviations to the business name.
+The information notifies businesses, government agencies, and individuals which type of business entity you registered.

 Sole proprietorships and partnerships